What I learned in Italy

 - They were hesitant to ask about Trump because they knew we would bring up their man Berlusconi (Trump Italian-style).

-- For some reason, Italian TV channels seem to carry nothing bus NCIS, Rizzoli & Isles, The Bold and the Beautiful, and CSI…all dubbed into Italian!
+- For some reason, Italian TV channels seem to carry nothing bus NCIS, Rizzoli & Isles, The Bold and the Beautiful, and CSI…often dubbed into Italian!